 We do have an Intimate Partner Abuse Education Program.
 It is a certified 40-week program paid for by the participants.
 You will not come into contact with your abusive partner because the programs are housed in separate facilities.

-IPAEP is a court-ordered program for individuals who have used violence in an intimate relationship.
-The program’s goal is to improve victim safety while holding abusers accountable, and to promote positive change by providing educational groups.
+IPAEP is a certified program for individuals who have used violence in an intimate relationship.
+The program promotes the safety of domestic violence survivors by holding individuals who use violence accountable for their actions and helping them change their behavior.

-The program for domestic violence offenders is certified by the Department of Public Health and follows the Massachusetts Guidelines and Standards for certification of Intimate Partner Abuse Education Programs.
+The program is certified by the Department of Public Health and follows the Massachusetts Guidelines and Standards for certification of Intimate Partner Abuse Education Programs.
 The guidelines mandate that all participants complete two hours per week for 40 weeks, totaling 80 hours.